2020 Copa del Rey final: 350-day delay

 Around the time of the original date for the final, the Spanish football federation (RFEF) had indicated they would grant the designated Europa League group stage berth, typically given to the winners of the tournament, to Athletic Bilbao (10th position in La Liga at the time of its suspension with eleven rounds remaining) should the match not be played within the period of 2019–20, as Real Sociedad (4th place) seemed likely to qualify for at least the Europa League and possibly the Champions League via their league position.
 However, on 30 April, UEFA stated that the final must be played by 3 August to activate the designated qualification place, otherwise this would revert to the team finishing seventh in La Liga (either with the fixtures completed or the standings declared).
 Due to the COVID-19 pandemic, it would be very unlikely that any final played by then would allow spectators into the stadium, a factor both clubs had declared was essential when it was initially postponed.
 Athletic submitted a formal protest against UEFA's instruction, and on 4 May both teams officially reiterated their stance to delay the match until such a time as supporters would be able to attend it.

 When the league resumed in June 2020, the form of both clubs was poor: Athletic Bilbao collected 14 points from 33 available, while Real Sociedad gained only 10 points and slipped down the table; however, five of those came in the last three matchdays, including one from an 88th-minute equaliser against Atlético Madrid on the final day to keep them just above Granada and Getafe – they finished sixth and qualified for the Europa League group stage, the same status as would have been afforded the Copa winner.
 Athletic's challenge had already fallen short and they placed eleventh.

 Route to the final

 Real Sociedad played in eight matches in the competition (including the final), winning each of them without needing extra time or penalties to progress on any occasion, the run including a dramatic away victory over Real Madrid at the quarter-final stage.
+By contrast, Athletic required a penalty shootout to eliminate two lower-division opponents and only defeated Granada on the away goals rule in the semi-finals; however, they did eliminate the title holders Barcelona who had at least reached the final in the previous six editions.